aghArdeshir/aghardeshir.github.io/ideas/ownerless-open-source-software.md

 - A hateful team of only a few have potential to brutally sabotage every new package with only 1 contributor.
 - Attacks similar to 51% attack sound like to be easy to carry on an even larger project in such a platform.
 - There should be mechanism of weighing people's votes.
-Imagine there have been 100 good approved changes recently on various projects, and there is this one person who has left down votes on every one of them.
+Imagine there have been 100 good approved changes recently on various projects, and there is this one person who has left down-votes on every one of them.
 We can conclude that this person is probably trying to break stuff rather than fix stuff.
 Then that person's vote weight should be lowered.
 - Imagine you run a country on this basis: every single change requires people to vote and you just do as most people desire.
 I imagine the outcome won't be a good living situation.
 The same could be true for a piece of software.
 What majority believe cannot mean its 100% a good change.
 As another example, think of Instagram; Is any post with more likes necessarily better than any post with less likes?
 - Imagine a giant company (let's say Google) depends on a project, and somebody presents a change that is not aligned with Google's goals.
 Even though that change could be a good change, Google can easily vote against it using its human power: so many good developers that have been already contributing to various projects and gaining reputation.
 Their votes will take over causing monopoly-dictatorship even on most free open source project platform.
 - How would you handle reports of users in such a platform?
 If a few people report that somebody is trying to ruin a project, or someone is spamming, or being disruptive, misinformation or disinformation, etc...; how would you behave?
 Manual human intervention means a single person's belief/point-of-view takes precedence, ruining the whole democracy and voting system.
 And not acting at all could also result in different kind of problem: think of people posting porn everywhere when there is no reporting system in place.
+- I imagine a situation that a good proposed change is up for voting, so many people left up votes, but some people that left down votes prevents the change from being merged.
+And then a person from the up voters mentions a down voter like: "@someone I see you left down votes, but I didn't see any backing-up comment from you.
+Would you please leave a comment and explain why you disagree to this change.", or even "@someone, you previously mentioned you disagree because of X, but @another-one described the situation and it covers also your concern.
+Would you mind changing your vote to an up-vote if you agree".
+What if no one ever backs-up their down vote or up-vote in a persuasive way.
+Can that vote be disregarded?

 But, is voting the ultimate solution?
 There should be some other (maybe combinatorial) method that would be more robust for maintaining ownerless projects in a democracy-like environment.
-Maybe include time: "If after 1 month, number of up votes were at least two times of down votes, merge!"
+Maybe include time: "If after 1 month, number of up-votes were at least two times of down-votes, merge!"

 ## Conclusion

 What I'm trying to achieve is open source projects that will be active as long as they have contributors; vs. a project being active as long as its maintainer is maintaining it.
 (Consider TextMate as a bad example).
 In addition, a well-established project in such a democracy world, will have less/none suddens pivots or vandalism (think of the `left-pad` incidence).
 Such an **Ownerless Open Source Project** could be easily trusted to rely on.

+## Next Actions

+- A POC with a few sample Git repos hosted in it.
+- A few mock users called actor 1, actor 2, ..., actor 5.
+- A few sample code proposals to the project.
+- Acting as those mock users to up-vote and down-vote the proposed change and see how the system behaves.